uhh-pd-ml/EPiC-GAN/README.md

 ## Training:

 To train the EPiC-GAN, download the JetNet datasets from the above links.
-Additionally a pre-processing is performed, which can be run via the notebook `dataset/JetNet_dataset_processing.ipynb`.
+Additionally a pre-processing needs to be performed, which can be run via the notebook `dataset/JetNet_dataset_processing.ipynb`.
 Afterwards train the EPiC-GAN with the hyperparameters from the publication for 10 epochs via:
 ```bash
 python start_training.py --n_points 150 --dataset_type jetnet_top --epochs 10
 ```